-- 1.1 This Survey of Housing Need and Demand forms part of a wider Housing Market Assessment being conducted by a partnership involving all nine local authorities in Bournemouth, Poole and Dorset, as well as a number of other stakeholders.
+- 1.1 This Survey of Housing Need and Demand forms part of a wider Strategic Housing Market Assessment being conducted by a partnership involving all nine local authorities in Bournemouth, Poole and Dorset, as well as a number of other stakeholders.
 The broad aim of this project was to provide the primary research at household level to understand the need and demand for different forms of housing.
-Ultimately the findings from this study will be fed into the wider SHMA research and used to evidence revised, local, affordable housing policies and strategies. - 1.2 This report presents the results for the Christchurch Borough.
-Equivalent reports have been produced for the seven other authority areas within Dorset.
+Ultimately the findings from this study will be fed into the wider SHMA research and used to evidence revised, local, affordable housing policies and strategies. - 1.2 The following table summarises key terms used in this report.

-Table 1.1 Key terms used in the Repo orts
+Table 1.1 Key terms used in the Reports

 Key term or reference Acronym

-Housing need/demand study HNDS
+Housing need and demand study HNDS

 Strategic Housing Market Assessment SHMA

 Housing market area HMA

 Planning Policy Statement 3: Housing (Nov 2006) PPS3

 Practice Guidance on PPS3 (March and August 2007) The Guide

 Local Development Framework LDF

 Regional Spatial Strategy RSS